-During 1940 the United States Navy was looking to replace its Douglas TBD Devastator with a newer more modern torpedo-bomber and initiated a contest to help them find a new aircraft.
+During 1939 the United States Navy was looking to replace its Douglas TBD Devastator with a newer, modern torpedo bomber and initiated a contest to find a new aircraft.
 This

-The prototype was now ready for its first flight which it made on the 1st August 1941, featuring folding wings and powered by the 1,700-hp Wright R-2600-8 Cyclone 14 radial engine
+The prototype was now ready for its first flight which it made on the 1st August 1941 with Bob Hall, Grumman's chief engineer at the controls.
+Prior to this 285 TBF Avengers had been ordered in

-The Avenger prototype underwent flight testing before being sent to the United States Navy to undergo evaluation which had finished by December 1941 with the new aircraft proving
+flew on the 7th December 1941 and underwent flight testing before being sent to the United States Navy to undergo evaluation which had finished by December 1941 with the new aircraft

-The Grumman Avenger would first see action with the United States Navy during the Battle of Midway, which started on the 4th June 1942, alongside the Douglas TBD Devastator, however
+would first see action with the United States Navy during the Battle of Midway (4th June 1942 - 7th June 1942) with USN Squadron VT-8 alongside the Douglas TBD Devastator, however both

-at Norfolk Naval Air Station.
-After becoming accustomed to the type No. 832 Squadron were to be based aboard USS Saratoga in April 1943 and would become the first FAA squadron to be used
+at Naval Air Station Norfolk.
+After becoming accustomed to the type No. 832 Naval Air Squadron were to be based aboard USS Saratoga (CV-3) in April 1943 and would become the first Fleet Air Arm squadron to be used

 in action from a carrier of the United States Navy.
 This occurred in June 1943 when they supported the United States Marine Corps whilst landing in the middle of the Solomon Islands chain.